History & Mission

 Gareth W. Hardin assumed the role of president of the bank upon Mr. Sullenger's retirement.
 Mr. Hardin joined the bank on August 24, 1987 and was elected to the board of directors on December 15, 1988.
 On July 16, 1998, Farmers Bank and Trust Company opened its second location at 203 North Main Street, a drive-thru branch with a lobby and a drive-thru full service automated teller machine.
 On July 22, 1998, the bank ended a tradition that had started over 45 years earlier: the drive-thru branch opened for its first Wednesday afternoon.
 On June 25, 1998, Farmers Bank and Trust Company launched the MasterMoney debit card, which serves as an automated teller machine or cash card and as a check or debit card.
 Another milestone of Farmers Bank and Trust Company occurred on January 1, 2010 when Mr. John Wade Berry assumed the role of as the 12th President of Farmers Bank.
 This was followed by another change on January 1, 2011 when Mr. Berry was also named Chief Executive Officer.
 Mr. Berry has been employed at the bank since September 22, 1993 and has served on the bank's board of directors since 2007.
 Mr. Gareth W. Hardin continues to serve as Chairman of the board of directors.

 On Tuesday, April 16, 2002, Farmers Bank and Trust Company celebrated yet another major milestone, as the total assets of the bank reached the $100 million mark for the first time.
 On Monday, April 14, 2003, Farmers Bank and Trust Company opened its third location at 216 West Main Street in downtown Salem, KY, which was its first location outside of Crittenden County and its second full service location with a lobby, drive-thru windows and a drive-thru full service automated teller machine.
+Our fourth location and second location outside of Crittenden County was our Henderson Office, which opened June 8, 2015.

 As we look back at more than 115 years of serving our community, we look back with admiration and appreciation to each director, officer, and employee whose dedication, diligence and sacrifice made the vision of 9 men a reality that has touched countless lives.
 They have transformed a $15,000.00 investment in 1899 into an institution with over $135 million in total assets in 2015.
 Our directors and employees consider it an honor and a privilege to continue this rich history by serving those who have made it all possible, OUR CUSTOMERS and OUR SHAREHOLDERS.